Drag-and-drop in Windows Forms is as easy as 1-2-3 (and maybe 4)

 This may be the whole form, or perhaps a label saying “drop here”.

-2. Handle DragEnter
+2. Handle the "enter" event

 The DragEnter event fires when data is dragged over the control in question.
 That is, the mouse enters the control’s bounds while the left button is pressed and the user is dragging something.